appsemble/appsemble/docs/03-guide/resources.md

 In order to make the usage of resources more convenient, Appsemble supports the usage of `resource actions`.
 Resource actions are actions that can fetch, modify, create or delete resources.
-These are configured to use Appsemble APIs by default, but can be overridden manually if need be.
+These are configured to use Appsemble APIs by default, but can be overridden manually if needed.

-The resource actions available are:
+The available resource actions are:

 - **resource.query**: Fetch all resources.
 - **resource.count**: Count all resources.